-An experienced buyer’s agent will not have the same emotions and inexperience that most buyers have.
-Our buyer’s agents bring a level head, industry knowledge and contacts, we know what’s really going on in the property market as we are in it every day.
-We can qualify what is a good property fast, gain access to off market properties and our expertise will save you significant time and stress.
+An experienced Buyer’s Agent will not have the same emotions and inexperience that most buyers have.
+Our Buyer’s Agents bring a level head, industry knowledge and contacts.
+We know what’s really going on in the property market as we are in it every day.
+We can qualify what is a good property fast, gain access to “off-market” and “pre-market” properties, inform you of the property’s true market value, and our expertise will save you significant time and stress.
 We are experienced negotiators and we understand how to deal with selling agents and cut through their sales tactics.
-To often, inexperienced buyers will either secure the wrong property that does not suit their requirements or overpay due to their lack of negotiation experience coming up against experienced selling agents.
+Too often, inexperienced buyers will either secure the wrong property that does not suit their requirements or overpay due to their lack of negotiation experience coming up against experienced selling agents.
 We are passionate about representing buyers to ensure they do not go through either of these experiences.

-Buyers Agents do not sell real estate.
-Buyers agents are engaged independently and paid for by the buyer to act on their behalf.
-Real estate selling agents are engaged by the seller (vendor) and legally bound to get the best sale price for them.
+Buyer’s Agents do not sell real estate.
+Buyer’s Agents are engaged independently and paid for by the buyer to act on their behalf.
+Real estate Selling Agents are engaged by the seller (vendor) and are legally bound to get the best sale price for them.
 While they can support buyers, they legally act for the vendor.
-A buyers agents role is to source and secure a property at the lowest price possible for their client, the buyer.
-The key difference between a selling agent and buyer’s agent is who they represent as, by law, an agent cannot act for and accept a commission from both parties in the same transaction.
+A Buyer’s Agent’s role is to secure (and usually source) a property at the lowest price possible for their client, the buyer.
+The key difference between a Selling Agent and Buyer’s Agent is who they represent as, by law, an Agent cannot act for and accept a commission from both parties in the same transaction.

 How do I know that I am not paying too much for a property?

-A number of our team members have valuation backgrounds and experience; therefore we pride ourselves on the market assessments we provide our clients to ensure they have an accurate understanding of the current market value.
+A number of our team members have valuation backgrounds and experience; therefore we pride ourselves on the market assessments and extensive due diligence that we provide our clients to ensure they have an accurate understanding of the current market value.